Innocent Spouse Relief

-- You establish that at the time you signed the joint return you did not know, and had no reason to know, that there was an understatement of tax.
+- You establish that at the time you signed the joint return you did not know and had no reason to know, that there was an understatement of tax.
 See Actual Knowledge or Reason to Know, defined below.

 - Taking into account all the facts and circumstances, it would be unfair to hold you liable for the understatement of tax.
 See Indications of Unfairness for Innocent Spouse Relief, below.

-You and your spouse (or former spouse) have not transferred property to one another as part of a fraudulent scheme.
+You and your spouse (or former spouse) have not transferred the property to one another as part of a fraudulent scheme.
 A fraudulent scheme includes a scheme to defraud the IRS or another third party, such as a creditor, ex-spouse, or business partner.

 Contact us today if you feel you are a victim of fraudulent spousal schemes.
-We have offices in Warren, MI, Sterling Heights, MI and Richmond, MI.
+We have offices in Warren, MI, Sterling Heights, MI, and Richmond, MI.